René Dreyfus: Government service

+For the 1938 Grand Prix season new rules were in effect, and few cars were ready, especially for the April 1938 Pau Grand Prix, a tight circuit running through village streets in the south of France.
+Two new Mercedes-Benz W154 showed up, one Silver Arrow crashed in practise.
+While the legendary Rudolf Caracciola had to make a pit stop and was relieved by Hermann Lang, Dreyfus drove the Million Franc Delahaye without stopping to the win, becoming a national hero in France.
+The country did not award additional funding to Delahaye, though, only to Bugatti and Talbot, thus the Delahayes of Schell were withdrawn from the July 1938 French Grand Prix that was dominated by Mercedes.

-When World War II broke out, Dreyfus joined the French Army, where he served as a truck driver.
-In 1940, however, he was abruptly sent by the French government to the United States to represent France by driving a Maserati in the Indianapolis 500.
+When World War II broke out in September 1939, Dreyfus joined the French Army, where he served as a truck driver.
+In 1940, however, he was abruptly sent by the French government to the United States to represent France by driving a Maserati in the 1940 Indianapolis 500.
 Although the previous year's race had been won by a Maserati driven by American Wilbur Shaw, neither Dreyfus nor his team partner René Le Bègue was familiar with the mechanical requirements and the very different rules of racing at Indianapolis; this problem was exacerbated by both drivers not knowing English, and by the American racing community's reluctance to see a European win the "Great American Race."
 Despite suffering numerous substantial setbacks and penalties for not understanding the details of the rules, beginning with their attempts to qualify their two cars, Dreyfus and Le Bègue succeeded in co-driving the one car which they did qualify from the back of the grid to tenth place.
 Shaw again won the race in another Maserati.

 In the meantime, the Germans had overrun Paris, and as a Jew who had famously humiliated the German racing effort, Dreyfus was advised by the French government not to return to occupied France.
 Instead he settled in New York City, where he opened a French restaurant, "Le Gourmet."
 Upon the United States entering the war, in 1942 Dreyfus enlisted in the United States Army and served in Europe as an interrogator in the Italian Campaign.
 After the war, in 1945 he became an American citizen and brought his brother Maurice back to New York, where they opened another French restaurant, "Le Chanteclair."
 This soon became the semi-official New York meeting spot for the world's automobile racing community, the rivalries of the past having been overcome by the spirit of fraternity.
 It continues today as the Madison Avenue Sports Car Driving and Chowder Society, officially founded in March 1957 and which meets monthly at Sardi's in NYC.